devedmonton/codevid19.com/policies/rules.md

 Teams have until **Thursday, April 30th at 23:59 UTC** to submit their projects for the final competition.
 Judging and one final public vote will then commence to find our winners.

-## Problem Area Prizes (8 in total)
+## Problem Area Prizes (4 in total)

-Decided by a panel of expert judges, there are **8 prizes** up for grabs: 1 to a winner and 1 to a runner-up team in **each** of the **four [problem areas](rules#the-problems)**.
-The runner-up prizes will consist of recognition, possibility of local news interview, marketing and some ongoing supports from organizers which will be determined on a team by team basis.
-The winning prizes will include all mentioned as well as a monetary prize.
-Judging begins shortly after submission has closed.
-Although we aim to have judging wrap up within one week, we reserve the right to give our judges more time to evaluate the submissions.
+Decided by a panel of expert judges, there are **4 prizes** up for grabs: 1 to a winning team in **each** of the **four [problem areas](rules#the-problems)**.
+While runner-ups will not receive prizing, we will recognize one in each of the problem areas.
+Although we aim to have judging wrap up around mid to late-May, we reserve the right to give our judges, sponsors and organizers enough time to evaluate submissions and work through logistics.

 ## Popular Choice Prize (1 in total)